 Jim Rutten is a litigation partner with Munger, Tolles & Olson.
-Mr. Rutten devotes approximately half his practice to complex securities and shareholder derivative litigation, and the other half to class action and other commercial litigation matters, including in the areas of unfair competition, contract disputes, general tort law and consumer law.
-He has represented both plaintiffs and defendants in securities cases in federal and state courts around the country.
-Mr. Rutten joined Munger Tolles in 1998 after receiving his J.D. from the University of Southern California Law School and clerking for the Honorable John S. Rhoades, Sr. of the U.S. District Court, Southern District of California.
+Mr. Rutten devotes approximately half his practice to complex securities and shareholder class action and derivative litigation, and the other half to other commercial litigation matters, including in the areas of unfair competition, contract disputes, general tort law and consumer law.
+He has represented both plaintiffs and defendants in securities cases in federal and state courts around the country, and has defeated class certification on numerous occasions.

 - Verizon Directories Corp. in a putative nationwide consumer class action alleging improper renewals of customers’ Yellow Pages advertising.
 Class certification was denied, and the case thereafter settled on an individual basis.

-- Citigroup Inc. in a case alleging employee “raiding,” misappropriation of trade secrets, and related torts arising from the hiring of nine financial advisors from a competitor.
+- Citigroup in a case alleging employee “raiding,” misappropriation of trade secrets, and related torts arising from the hiring of nine financial advisors from a competitor.
 Following a 50-day arbitration, the arbitration panel unanimously decided in favor of Citigroup on all claims.

 - Burrill Life Sciences Capital Fund III, L.P., as a plaintiff, in a fraud case against the Fund’s former general partner and former auditor (a Big Four accounting firm) arising from a years-long multi-million dollar embezzlement scheme.
 After a year of litigation, the Fund settled with the former general partner for a significant portion of its damages, and then settled with the former auditor on a confidential basis.